Federal Reserve Bank of Minneapolis: 1973–1997

 The Federal Reserve moved two blocks away on Marquette Avenue to a building now known as Marquette Plaza, which is constructed much like a suspension bridge with cables strung between pillars at the ends carrying the load.
-It is noted as the first (and perhaps only) building ever made to use catenary support.
 Design problems, along with asbestos contamination, led the Federal Reserve to decide to move into a new complex and sell the old structure.
 The new owner rehabilitated the building and added on, and the building temporarily housed the central Minneapolis Public Library while its new building was under construction.
-The building was designed to accommodate another cable to complete the circle, which was never built.

 1997–present

 Designed by architecture firm HOK, a complex along the Mississippi River now serves as home to the Minneapolis Fed, which moved there in 1997.
 The address was set as 90 Hennepin Avenue to match the 9th district designation.
 It is located on the site of the former Minneapolis Great Northern Depot adjacent to the Hennepin Avenue Bridge and the Pacific sawmill once owned by T. B. Walker and George A. Camp.